 3.2 Develop an algorithm whereby a pixel is smoothed if all pixels in its neighborhood are close in graylevel to its graylevel but is sharpened if a majority of the neighborhood pixels differ significantly.
-In the processing, use neighborhoods of differences between the pixels and the origin (center) pixel.
+Show by examples of nbhds that both smoothing and sharpening can be done on one pass by applying rules.

-3.3 Discuss the effect of unsharp masking when $\beta > 1$ and the smoothing mask to be subtracted is multiplied by $\alpha = \beta - 1$ .
+3.3 Discuss the effect of unsharp masking when $\beta > 1$ and the smoothing mask to be subtracted is multiplied by $\alpha = \beta - 1$.
+What happens as β increases upward and past 2.0?

-3.4 What is the result of adding a sharpening and a smoothing mask to obtain a mask whose entries sum to unity?
+3.4 What is the result of adding a sharpening and a smoothing mask to obtain a convolution mask for processing?
+Justify your analysis.

-3.5 Develop a 5x5 Laplacian mask by adding line detectors in the horizontal, vertical and $\pm 45^{\circ}$ directions.
+3.5 Show the 5x5 mask that is the sum of line detector masks in the horizontal, vertical and diagonal directions.

-3.6 Complete Equation (3.19c).
+3.6 Complete Equation (3.18c).
 Explain the effects of each of the two parts.